+PLANNED ABSENCE

-PLANNED ABSENCE requires the following:
+A planned absence from school requires the following:

-- 1. A student should make sure her total absences for each class that semester (without medical verification) will not exceed six (6). - 2.
-Prior to the absence, the student will present a note signed by a parent (or the ABSENCE NOTIFICATION FORM A3), stating the reason and the date(s) of the absence to all her teachers for their signatures. - 3.
+- 1. A family should make sure a student's total absences for each class that semester (without medical verification) will not exceed nine. - 2.
+Prior to the absence, the student will present a note signed by a parent/guardian (or the Absence Notification Form at the end of the handbook), stating the reason and the date(s) of the absence to all her teachers for their signatures. - 3.
 The signed form or note should be turned in to the Main Office in advance of the absence.